bytebase/bytebase/docs/schema-update-guide.md

 If there is `1.6/0000__placeholder.sql` file in the dev version directory,

-1. rename the placeholder file to something meaningful related to feature such as `1.6/0000__roofshot.sql` and fill in the DDL.
+1. Rename the placeholder file to something meaningful related to feature such as `1.6/0000__roofshot.sql` and fill in the DDL.

 Otherwise,